RoseAnn Benson and Shon D. Hopkin, “Finding Doctrine and Meaning in Book of Mormon Isaiah,” Religious Educator 15, no. 1 (2014): 95–122.

 Fig. 3: Thematic Balance of 2 Nephi 12–24.

 As can be seen above, the promise of Christ is the message at the center of the Isaiah chapters, found in 2 Nephi 18 (letter G).
 Israel’s scattering hinged on its rejection of Christ, or Immanuel, and was prophesied in the divinely mandated name Maher-shalal-hash-baz (see 2 Nephi 18:3).
-This is the most important warning found in the Book of Mormon: rejecting Christ brings the penalty of being cut off spiritually from the Lord.
+This is the most important warning found in the Book of Mormon: rejecting Christ brings the penalty of being cut off spiritually from the Lord (in italics in Figure 3).
 The principle found immediately next to that of scattering—in chapters 17 and 19 (letters F and F′)—is mercy, that all who believe in Christ (Immanuel) will be gathered.
-This concept is represented by the name Shearjashub.
+This concept is represented by the name Shearjashub (in regular font in Figure 3).
 Isaiah’s writings about scattering and gathering, or justice and mercy, ripple out from the center point of Nephi’s large quotation, demonstrating the beautiful balance of Isaiah’s writing.

 Fig. 4.
 Prophetic Imagery Illustrating Isaiah’s Themes in the Book of Mormon